bughi04/OpenDataInfoExtraction/README.md

 **https://data.mendeley.com/datasets/gmyt9wrgst/1**

-After downloading and unzipping, place the files so the project root looks like this:
+Open the link above and click **Download All 462MB**.
+After downloading and unzipping, rename the folder with the files to **DataSets** and place the folder with the files so the project root looks like this:

 ```
 OpenDataInfoExtraction/